-Panel members are reminded that Article 34(3) of the 2001 Order provides that one of the functions that legal assessors may perform is to assist the Panel in drawing up their decisions.
-Panels should therefore take advantage of the expertise legal assessors can offer in this regard, particularly in relation to the drafting of conditions of practice.
+Panel members are reminded that Article 34(3) of the Order allows Legal Assessors to assist the Panel in drafting their decisions.
+Panels should therefore take advantage of the expertise Legal Assessors can offer in this regard, particularly in relation to the drafting of conditions of practice.